 Final Thoughts on Enjoying the Epic Everglades Drive from Homestead to Flamingo?

 We were lucky this year to return and do the drive from Homestead to Flamingo.
 Much has changed since we last did the drive.
 However, it still mystifies me how the Everglades seem to endure.
 The hurricanes and other natural events only seem to strengthen the park’s reserve.
 I find every time we return; I learn something new.
-If you get the chance, stop at each trail to see the diversity of the park.
+If you get the chance, stop at each trailhead to really experience the diversity of the park.
 This was a great Everglades experience!
 Truly a special place!

 Have you done the Everglades drive from Homestead to Flamingo?
 Did you enjoy your drive through the Everglades?
 Share your comments below.
 We love hearing from our National Park friends!!